indigo-astronomy/indigo/indigo_docs/GUIDING_PI_CONTROLLER_TUNING.md

 3. Set the **Proportional weight** to around 0.7 for the axis that shows the error (in this case RA is showing significant PE).
 Let it run for several minutes (a full PE cycle).

 4. Check the if the error is still there.
+If so, decrease **Proportional weight** with 0.05 - 0.1 step and let it run several more minutes.

-If it is Repeat 2 until it is gone.
+5. Repeat step 4 until the error is gone.
 Please be conservative with **Proportional weight** as bringing it way down may result in slow drifts or sudden jumps.
-It is preferable to leave a bit of the error not sacrificing the stability.
+It is preferable to leave a bit of the error but not sacrificing the stability.

+6. Now we need to test its response to sudden jumps again, as described above in the P-only controller tuning section.
+If we have over reaction or slow reaction **Aggressivity** for the corresponding axis should be adjusted again.

 This is how a well tuned controller should perform:

 ![](GUIDING_PI_CONTROLLER_TUNING/7.tunned.png)

-5. Now we need to test its response to sudden jumps, as described above in the P-only controller tuning.
-If we have over reaction or slow reaction **Aggressivity** for the corresponding axis should be adjusted again.

 Please note that if you have bad polar alignment guiding will not save you from field rotation.